-SFMTA radio replacement work is entering the final phases. ▲
+SFMTA radio replacement work is entering the final phases.
+Here, a Line Dept. vehicle enters the tunnel at West Portal. ▲

 June 2017.
 At that time, the lion's share of the SFMTA's vehicles will be completed and switched over to the new Transportation Management Center and only the historic vehicles and some non-revenue vehicles will remain.